Return to Me poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Bob accidentally walks into O'Reilly's restaurant and meets Grace for the first time.
 Despite awkwardness, he chooses to return the next night, actively pursuing connection again., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Bob and Grace make love for the first time.
+The analysis reveals that this crucial beat Bob and Grace make love for the first time.
 She shows him her transplant scar.
 False victory: they're deeply in love, but the truth about whose heart she has will threaten everything., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Bob realizes that Elizabeth's final gift was Grace - her heart chose to love him again.
 He understands that honoring Elizabeth means embracing the life and love her heart enables., demonstrating the transformation achieved throughout the journey.